What is the Push strategy in the Supply Chain?

 2) What is the Pull strategy in Supply Chain?

-The Pull strategy in supply chain management focuses on producing goods in response to actual customer demand rather than relying on forecasting.
-This approach is a dynamic supply chain strategy that adapts to real-time data and customer needs in the logistics supply chain.
+The pull supply chain strategy management focuses on producing goods in response to actual customer demand rather than relying on forecasting.
+This dynamic marketing strategy adapts to real-time data and customer needs within the logistics supply chain.

 3) What is the Difference between Push and Pull in the supply chain?

 Push strategies rely on forecasts, while Pull strategies respond to actual customer demand.
-Push strategies typically involve holding higher inventory levels to meet forecasted demand, while pull strategies aim to minimize inventory by producing goods only when there is actual demand.
+Push marketing strategies typically involve holding higher inventory levels to meet forecasted demand, while a pull marketing strategy aim to minimize inventory by producing goods only when there is actual demand.

 4) What are the Advantages and Disadvantages of Push Strategy?